 The Department of Scripps Institution of Oceanography offers instruction leading to Master of Science (M.S.) degrees in oceanography, marine biology, and earth sciences.

 The MS degree is for those who have an interest in studying a specific area of marine science.
 This self-supporting program consists of at least 30 units of coursework culminating in a Master's thesis.
 The 36 total units includes 24 units of coursework and 12 units of independent research.
 Students typically complete the program in one-and-a-half to two years and should expect to fund themselves through the duration of their program.
-Information on UCSD Graduate Student Fees can be found on the Office of Graduate Studies website.
+Information on UCSD Graduate Student Fees can be found on the Graduate Division website.